guneykeskin/Windows-11-Max-FPS-Optimization/README.md

 - [Warning](#warning)

 ## Introduction
-This repository was made when I was 11 and was beeing published when I was 11.
+This project was originally created when I was 11 years old.
+Over time, I refined it into a complete optimization guide for Windows 11 NVIDIA systems at 11.
 This optimizations will make your PC maximum performance that works for Windows 11 for High-End PC's with NVIDIA GPU.
 Here is steps that you have to do.

+> ⚠️ **Disclaimer:** Apply changes at your own risk.
+I take no responsibility for any temporary or permanent system damage.
+If unsure, dont do this settings.
+These tweaks are for advanced users only, some tweaks may reduce system stability or security.
+Do NOT apply everything blindly.
+Read each section first.

 ## Prerequisites
 > ⚠️ **Warning:** Before tweaking, always create a restore point.
 These tweaks are for NVIDIA GPUs only.

 ## Basic Optimization
 In settings do these:

 ```bash